Honest comparison · updated May 2026

 Yes.
 Point it at any folder of Markdown files.
 Works with Obsidian, Logseq, Foam, VS Code, plain folders.
 We also provide a free starter vault with templates and a tag taxonomy if you want a ready-made structure.

 Both are local-first by default.
 SuperWhisper offers cloud transcription as an opt-in for some use cases.
-ThoughtMic keeps voice and vault entirely on-device; the only optional cloud call is text-only rephrasing through Groq Zero Data Retention, never audio.
+ThoughtMic keeps voice and vault entirely on-device; the only optional cloud call is text-only rephrasing through a Zero-Data-Retention provider, never audio.
 Full privacy disclosure here.

 What if I'm already paying for SuperWhisper?

 Keep using it.
-SuperWhisper is excellent — and they earned that subscription.
-If you also want vault-native voice capture, ThoughtMic is additive: free up to 2,000 words/week, $8/mo for unlimited, or $99 lifetime (first 50 at $49) so you never pay again.
+SuperWhisper is a solid product, and they earned that subscription.
+If you also want vault-native voice capture, ThoughtMic is additive: free up to 2,000 words/week, $8/mo for unlimited, or $99 lifetime so you never pay again.
 Most users who run both eventually pick one based on which workflow they reach for more.

-We'll email you the day ThoughtMic is ready — with your download link and, for the first 50 signups, a $49 lifetime Founder's Deal code.
+We'll email you the day ThoughtMic is ready, with your download link and the Founder's Deal: $99 lifetime, limited to 200 supporters.

 We'll email you at launch.
 No newsletter.
 Unsubscribe any time.